+Boys:

-Boys: Hair should be no longer than collar length, and bangs should not cover eyes.
+Hair should be no longer than collar length, and bangs should not cover eyes.
 Hair styles (i.e. pony tails, mohawk, spike or punk, dread locks, etc.) that will draw undue attention are prohibited.
 Hair coloring (example: orange, purple, blue etc.) will not be allowed.
 Styles should be neat and clean and of natural color.
 Earrings and other body piercings will not be allowed.
 Any accessories (i.e. chains, etc). that can be construed as weapons are prohibited.
 Hats and caps are not allowed during the school day.
-Shirts must be tucked in and shoes must be tied.
+Shirts must be tucked and shoes must be tied.

+Girls:

-Girls: Hair styles (i.e. mohawk, spike or punk, dread locks, etc.), artificial nails, and make-up that draw attention are prohibited.
+Hair styles (i.e. mohawk, spike or punk, dread locks, etc.), artificial nails, and make-up that draw attention are prohibited.
 Hair coloring (example: orange, purple, blue, etc.) and bangs covering the eyes will not be allowed.
 Styles should be neat and clean and of natural color.
 Jewelry should be of moderate size and amount.
 (Example: no excessive earrings will be allowed).
 Hair ribbons (in good taste), clips, etc. will be allowed.
 Other than ears, any other body piercing is not allowed.
 Accessories (i.e. chain, etc.) that can be construed as weapons are prohibited.
 Tights/leggings should be red, white, or navy and only worn under dresses or skirts.
-Shirts must be tucked in and shoes must be tied.
+Shirts must be tucked and shoes must be tied.
 Dresses, shorts, and skorts must be fingertip length.

-Your child should have a warm coat, snow pants, snow boots, a hat or hood, and gloves or mittens when the weather is cold.
-Fab 5 reminders are sent home when we approach winter.
+Your child should have a warm coat, snow pants, a hat or hood, and gloves or mittens when the weather is cold.
+All children should have snow boots in addition to shoes worn in the classroom.